Rolling Stone: Criticism and controversies

 One major criticism of Rolling Stone involves its generational bias toward the 1960s and 1970s.
 One critic referred to the magazine's "500 Greatest Songs" list as an example of "unrepentant rockist fogeyism".
 In further response to this issue, rock critic Jim DeRogatis, a former Rolling Stone editor, published a thorough critique of the magazine's lists in a book called Kill Your Idols: A New Generation of Rock Writers Reconsiders the Classics, which featured differing opinions from many younger critics.

 Rolling Stone has been criticized for reconsidering many classic albums that it had previously dismissed, and for frequent use of the 3.5-star rating.
 For example, Led Zeppelin was largely written off by Rolling Stone critics during the band's most active years in the 1970s, but by 2006, a cover story on the band honored them as "the Heaviest Band of All Time".
 A critic for Slate magazine described a conference at which 1984's The Rolling Stone Record Guide was scrutinized.
 As he described it, "The guide virtually ignored hip-hop and ruthlessly panned heavy metal, the two genres that within a few years would dominate the pop charts.
 In an auditorium packed with music journalists, you could detect more than a few anxious titters: How many of us will want our record reviews read back to us 20 years hence?"

 The hiring of former FHM editor Ed Needham in 2002 further enraged critics who alleged that Rolling Stone had lost its credibility.

 The 2003 "100 Greatest Guitarists of all Time" list, which named only two female musicians, resulted in Venus Zine answering with their own list, entitled "The Greatest Female Guitarists of All Time".

 Rolling Stone film critic Peter Travers has been criticized for his high number of repetitively used blurbs.

 Homosexual HIV story

 In 2003, the article "Bug Chasers: The men who long to be HIV+" claimed that homosexuals who intentionally sought to be infected with HIV accounted for 25% of new cases each year.
 However, the physicians cited in the article later denied making such statements.

 Anti-vaccine article

-In 2005, the article "Deadly Immunity", by anti-vaxxine activist Robert F. Kennedy Jr., attracted criticism for quoting material out of context, and Rolling Stone eventually amended the story with corrections in response to these and other criticisms.
+In 2005, the article "Deadly Immunity", by anti-vaccine activist Robert F. Kennedy Jr., attracted criticism for quoting material out of context, and Rolling Stone eventually amended the story with corrections in response to these and other criticisms.